Reslan-Tinawi/reslan-tinawi.github.io/_posts/2020-05-11-text-classification-using-sklearn-and-nltk.md

 - [A Simple Example of Pipeline in Machine Learning with Scikit-learn](https://towardsdatascience.com/a-simple-example-of-pipeline-in-machine-learning-with-scikit-learn-e726ffbb6976)
 - [A Deep Dive Into Sklearn Pipelines](https://www.kaggle.com/baghern/a-deep-dive-into-sklearn-pipelines)

-# Hyper-parameter tuning and cross validation:
+# Hyper-parameter tuning and cross validation

 After creating the pipeline object, we can use like any other *estimator* that has the methods `fit` and `predict`.